luechai2020/mirror1/Readme.txt

 Readme file for this project.
-Update #4123456
+Update #4123456 more detail